Armoured warfare: Germany

+General Heinz Guderian (right edge in the Sd.Kfz.
+251/3) commanding an advance for XIX Army Corps during the invasion of Poland.

 At the outbreak of World War II, the German armoured forces benefited from a much more profound and more flexible training than that of the Allies on the tactical and operational level.
 German tanks operated while directed by radio communication, which allowed tank commanders to take greater advantage of the manoeuvrability of their vehicles.

 Even after the conquest of Poland, "Blitzkrieg" was not defined on the strategic level.
 Guderian and von Manstein devised a strategy that entailed what later would be seen as the essence of Blitzkrieg: concentrated panzer divisions performing swift deep penetrations.
 This strategy was not initially accepted by German High Command.
 Nevertheless, the final plans for the invasion of France in 1940 hinged on the element of a Schwerpunkt at Sedan, and was assigned to such forces.
 The great success of this operation led to Blitzkrieg being integrated with strategic planning for the rest of the war.

 German tanks could carry with them enough fuel and supplies to go almost two hundred kilometers, and enough food to last three to nine days.
 This relative independence from supply lines proved effective, and allowed them to advance on critical targets much faster and without hesitation.
 Another factor was the ability of commanders to make strategic decisions in the field and without much consultation with their headquarters, the orders of which were often simply ignored.
-A prime example is Erwin Rommel's lead-from-the-front approach while commanding 7.Panzer-Division which allowed him a flexible response to the battlefield situation, an instance of the Auftragstaktik (reliance on subordinates to make their own decisions).
+A prime example is Erwin Rommel's lead-from-the-front approach while commanding VII Panzer-Division which allowed him a flexible response to the battlefield situation, an instance of the Auftragstaktik (reliance on subordinates to make their own decisions).